TMill3838/team-search-project/README.md

 # 🛸 WARP GATE

-## A keyboard shortcut search and filter engine with a retro aesthetic.
+## A keyboard shortcut search and filter engine with a retro gaming aesthetic.

 This app helps users find the best shortcuts for VS Code, Windows, and more.
 Built for CIS-376.